markbello/hogwarts-web-121117/README.md

 ## React Week 1 Project

 ## Project goals:
-  - create an index displaying all hog tiles
+  - create an index displaying all hog tiles [DONE]
     - render each hog name and picture in a tile, and show the hog's details upon a user's click
   - allow users to sort the hogs based on name and weight, and filter the hogs that are greased
   - BONUS: display a Hog image in your index––this is fairly complex so save it for later!